 For marriages dissolved before 1975, a copy of the decree absolute can be obtained from the Supreme Court in the state where the marriage was dissolved.

-Couples living interstate or overseas getting married in Sydney
+Couples living interstate or overseas having a wedding in Sydney

 It is not a problem at all.
 Hence, the process is very easy.
 So if you live interstate or overseas and will not be in NSW until a few days before the wedding ceremony, we can still go ahead with the lodgement of the NOIM.

-You can either download the form from Notice Of Intended Marriage or I can post you one and you can fill it out and have it signed by an appropriate person in that state and then post it off to me.
+You can either download the form from Notice Of Intended Marriage or I can post you one and you can fill it out.
+Then the appropriate authority has to sign the form in that state and then post it off to me.

 Just contact me for details.

 (for all birth, death and marriage certificates).